mnapoli/BlackBox/README.md

 An integration with the [JMS Serializer](http://jmsyst.com/libs/serializer) library also allows to serialize PHP objects to JSON, XML or YAML.

+Additionally a storage can be cached with another (e.g. cache a DB storage with a Redis or array storage).

 ## Backends

 Backends are classes that implement `Storage`: